Google Paid Apple Billions To Dominate Search On iPhones, Justice Department Says

 Just ask DuckDuckGo, a privacy-forward competitor to Google.

-"We actually see a very simple and effective solution, which is really making and search competition one click away via a search preference menu," said Gabriel Weinberg, DuckDuckGo's CEO and founder.
+"We actually see a very simple and effective solution, which is really making search competition one click away via a search preference menu," said Gabriel Weinberg, DuckDuckGo's CEO and founder.
 "When you open a new device, the browser, you're given the option to choose your preferred provider."

-Weinberg says because of Google's stranglehold, only about 2% of searches happen on DuckDuckGo.
+Weinberg says that because of Google's stranglehold, only about 2% of searches happen on DuckDuckGo.
 That number could jump to 20% if people had the option of setting DuckDuckGo as the default on phones, he said.

 In Europe, when people buy a smartphone with Google's Android software, they are given such an option, a result of Europe's own antitrust probe of U.S. tech giants.